Dog person

 Mahlzeit

-He’s aggressively snuggly, lazy, but not very territorial or protective.
-We were camping last year (2023) near Malakoff Diggins State Park in California.
-A bear walked past our camp.
-Mahlzeit looked him, assessed the situation, and decided it was not his problem.
-Mahlzeit went back to sleep, and the bear wandered off.
+He was aggressively snuggly, lazy, and had no territorial or protective instincts.
+We were camping Malakoff Diggins State Park in California in 2023.
+A bear wandered through camp.
+Mahlzeit woke from a nap, looked at the bear, decided this was not his problem, and went back to sleep.
+The bear walked off.

 Bucko